GN-zll/garbled-delivery/README.md

 ## Acknowledgements

-I would like to thank **Lev Soukhanov** and **Yaroslav Rebenko** for their support, valuable discussions, and feedback throughout the development of this project.
-Their insights were instrumental in shaping both the theoretical and practical aspects of the near-guaranteed delivery protocol.
+I would like to thank **Lev Soukhanov** and **Yaroslav Rebenko** for their support, insightful discussions, and valuable feedback that contributed to the development of the near-guaranteed delivery protocol.

 ---